ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 # Machine Learning Project

+This project explores Inverse Reinforcement Learning for the half-cheetha by using the physical based MUJOCCO simulator.

 This is the repository for the AI Center Projects in Machine Learning Research course in 2023 Spring.

-In this project we explored Inverse Reinforcement Learning for the half-cheetha in the physical based MUJOCCO simulator.

 <!-- TODO: check if we can remove pytorch stubs with 2.*, clean conda, mamba -->

 ## Setting up